Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

+GAS-NB \citep{Sarlo_Fernandes_Borenstein_2023} is a model derived from the Generalised Autoregressive Score (GAS) framework \citep{creal2013generalized}, which provides a class of forecasting models with non-Gaussian forecast distributions.
+The model uses a negative binomial distribution whose mean varies over time.

+The latent function, parametrising the mean of the forecast distribution, is given as the sum of a level component and a seasonal component, as in \citet{Caivano2016}.
+At each timestamp, the two are updated according to a score derived from negative log-likelihood of the predictive distribution at the previous step.
+Parameters such as the starting values of the components, the updating weights, or the size parameter of the negative binomial distribution are estimated via an optimiser.
+Forecasts are generated fast in an autoregressive fashion.

 \paragraph*{TweedieGP} TweedieGP \citep{damato2025} is a Bayesian model for forecasting intermittent time series.
-It is trained with a Bayesian update: a Gaussian Process prior \citep{Rasmussen_Williams_GPML} is set on the latent function, the likelihood is assumed to be a Tweedie distribution (see Sec.~\ref{subsec:tweedie}) and the posterior distribution of latent function distribution is computed with Bayes theorem.
-Fast training times are achieved thanks to variational methods \citep{Hensman_Matthews_Ghahramani_2015}. \citet{damato2025} compares Tweedie and negative binomial likelihood for the Gaussian process; they report better forecasts with the Tweedie, especially on the highest quantiles.
+The model sets a Gaussian Process prior \citep{Rasmussen_Williams_GPML} on the latent function, which parametrises the mean of the Tweedie likelihood (see Sec.~\ref{subsec:tweedie}).
+The posterior distribution of the latent function distribution is computed with Bayes theorem.
+Faster training times are achieved thanks to variational methods \citep{Hensman_Matthews_Ghahramani_2015}.
+The predictive distribution of TweedieGP accounts for the uncertainty of the latent variable.
+Using the properties of Gaussian Processes, the $h$-step ahead predictive distribution is obtained efficiently avoiding autoregressive sampling.

-To forecast $h$-steps ahead, the latent function distribution is computed in closed form for the next $h$ steps.
-For each future time step, samples of the latent function are drawn and set as the mean of the Tweedie likelihood to sample the predictive distribution.
-This way, the predictive distribution of TweedieGP accounts for the uncertainty of the GP latent variable.
+\citet{damato2025} compare Tweedie and negative binomial likelihoods for the Gaussian process; they report better forecasts with the Tweedie, especially on the highest quantiles.